First Liberty Institute: Dr. Eric Walsh

-Religious Expression for Military Service Members
+U.S. Navy SEALs

-First Liberty filed a lawsuit against the Navy and the Department of Defense on behalf of 35 Navy SEALs in November 2021.
-The suit alleges that the service members had faced a range of military discipline for declining to take the COVID-19 vaccine due to their religious beliefs.
+After the U.S. Department of Defense announced its COVID-19 mandate in August 2021, First Liberty filed a lawsuit against the Navy and the Department on behalf of 35 Navy SEALs.
+The suit alleged that the service members had faced a range of military discipline for declining to take the COVID-19 vaccine due to their religious beliefs.
 In January 2022, a U.S. District Judge issued a preliminary injunction, blocking the Navy and the Department of Defense from punishing the service members and enforcing the vaccine mandate.
-In March 2022, the Supreme Court issued an order affirming the Biden administration's authority to make deployment decisions based on vaccination status.
+The SEALs’ lawsuit was subsequently expanded to a class-action that included all Navy service members with religious objections to the vaccine mandate.
+In March 2022, the U.S. Supreme Court issued an order affirming the Biden administration's authority to make deployment decisions based on vaccination status.

+The U.S. Navy reached a settlement in July 2024, which brought an end to nearly four years of litigation.
+Under the agreement, Navy personnel who refused the vaccine for religious reasons would have their records corrected and be protected against discrimination on promotion boards.
+The Navy agreed to review the records of all plaintiffs to ensure that the service expunged any information on administrative separation, counseling or nonjudicial punishment for failing to comply with the mandate.
+The Navy also agreed to correct the records of members who left the service and post a public statement "affirming the Navy's respect for religious service members."

-In May 2022, First Liberty Institute, alongside law firm Schaerr Jaffe LLP, filed a lawsuit against the Department of Defense and the Air Force on behalf of several U.S. Air Force service members.
-The suit alleges that the Department of Defense is violating the First Amendment by denying several service members a religious exemption to the COVID-19 vaccine mandate.
+First Liberty Institute, alongside law firm Schaerr Jaffe LLP, also filed a lawsuit against the Department of Defense and the Air Force on behalf of several U.S. Air Force service members.
+The suit alleged that the Department of Defense violated the First Amendment by denying several service members a religious exemption to the COVID-19 vaccine mandate.